Nebraska's Centennial Mall

-Nebraska's Centennial Mall, also known simply as Centennial Mall, is a seven-block-long public space in Lincoln, Nebraska, stretching from the Nebraska State Capitol building north to the University of Nebraska - Lincoln's city campus.
-The Mall was originally envisioned in 1922, during the construction of the State Capitol Building.
-Centennial Mall officially opened in 1967 to commemorate the centennial of Nebraska's statehood.
-After Centennial Mall fell into disrepair, the park was renovated in 2016.
+Nebraska's Centennial Mall, also known simply as Centennial Mall, is a seven-block-long public space in Lincoln, Nebraska, United States.
+It stretches northwards from the Nebraska State Capitol to the University of Nebraska - Lincoln's city campus.
+The mall was originally envisioned in 1922, during the construction of the capitol.
+Federal, state, and city officials formally dedicated the 15th Street Mall on July 22, 1972, and the Lincoln City Council adopted an ordinance to rename the expanse Centennial Mall, in honor of the State of Nebraska's 1967 centennial, on December 18, 1972.
+The mall later fell into disrepair, until it was renovated in 2016.

 History

 In 1922, the architect of the Nebraska State Capitol, Bertram Goodhue, proposed a seven-block-long avenue to create a more formal approach to the Capitol's north entrance.
-Fifteen years later in 1937, the city and state designated a 120-foot-wide right of way from the Capitol to the University of Nebraska - Lincoln campus and created a commission to begin work on the Mall.
-The project was completed in 1967 to commemorate the centennial of Nebraska's statehood.
+Fifteen years later in 1937, the city and state designated a 120-foot-wide right of way from the Capitol to the University of Nebraska - Lincoln campus and created a commission to begin work on the mall.
+Major construction was completed in 1969, though finishing touches were not completed until 1972.

-From 1967 to 2009, the Mall remained largely unchanged and fell into disrepair.
-In order to enhance the visual beauty, ease of pedestrian use, and accessibility of the space, the Lincoln Parks Foundation began raising money to renovate Centennial Mall in 2009.
+From 1969 onwards, the mall remained largely unchanged but fell into a state of disrepair.
+By 2009 it was "ready for a major update".
+In order to enhance the visual beauty, ease of pedestrian use, and accessibility of the space, the Lincoln Parks Foundation began raising money to renovate Centennial Mall in that year.
 Through both public and private funding, the project was completed by Clark Enersen Partners in 2016.